zonghai-li/adb-ios/README.md

 Android ADB on iOS

 # Porting Details
-- ADB client + server architecture on the iOS host side. the ADB server uses port 5037 as would normally do.
+- ADB host (client + server architecture) on the iOS host side.
+The ADB server uses port 5037 as would normally do.

+- No USB supported

 - ADB client exposes some essential methods for caller codes to integrate ADB functionalities.

+- Application should include private/public key files in the application bundle (.ipa).
+The location and file name must be as this:
+ - [app-bundle-path]/android/adbkey
-- No USB supported
+ - [app-bundle-path]/android/adbkey.pub

 # Code Snippet